lawrencejones/infrastructure/README.md

-This is not the traditional example where the terraform account exists within an administrative project that parents sub-project: I expect not to be creating many other GCP projects, given this is a private side-project.
+This is not the traditional example where the terraform account exists within an administrative project that parents sub-project: I expect not to be creating many other GCP projects, given the small scale of my personal needs.

 Set `GOOGLE_APPLICATION_CREDENTIALS=~/.config/gcloud/lawrjone-terraform.json` to
 activate the terraform credentials.